nataliack/marketplace_assingment/README.md

 - a user is able to create an account where they are able to use their accounts to buy and sell loungewear
 - users who buy loungewear are able to choose from a wide varitey of different loungewear brands
-- users who are sellers can vintage loungewear such as sweatshirts and sweat-pants
+- users can provide photos of items they're selling
-- users can also sell loungewear from manufacturers
+- users can also list items to sell with full info of products they're selling
-- manufacturers can sell in quantity loungewear to sellers or can directly sell to buyers
+- users go to different categoies of loungewear such as vintage, new, eco-friendly, and hand-made
-- sellers can provide photos of items they're selling
+- users can edit the items they've listed on the application

 # High-level components